roman-milk/roman-milk.github.io/the-trip-30.md

  "Well, I was at a party a few weeks ago, and I ran into Brian.
 We got to talking, and we started hanging out.
 Mary, me and Brian have started seeing each other." she told me, still breathing hard.
 I went numb.
 I couldn't believe it.
 Jenna was seeing Brian.
 My Brian?
 How dare she?
 In my silence, she continued.

  "I'm sorry, Mary.
 I know it's messed up, because he's your ex.
 But I've been trying to, you know, have more adult relationships, and settle down a bit.
 It's been going really well.
 But, I wanted you to know.
 I wanted to see if you're okay with this.
 I wanted to get your approval.
 If you're not okay with this, then I'll break it off.
 I'll stop seeing him." she said.
-Report_Story #7